Student support FAQs

 - I was not here for Freshers' Week?

 - It is vital that you contact Registry as soon as possible to confirm your matriculation.

 You also need to come in to see us (at the Student Support Office) so we can confirm your attendance and ensure that you are registered on the correct courses.
-We will also make an appointment for you to meet with your Personal Tutor.

 - I need a letter confirming that I am a student?